 Restore Chrome Bookmarks

-If your bookmarks did not come back, then you were not someone who has been signed into Chrome.
-To know where does chrome store bookmarks and how to restore your bookmarks, follow these instructions.
+If your bookmarks did not come back, then you were not someone who had been signed into Chrome.
+To know where does Chrome stores bookmarks and how to restore your bookmarks, follow these instructions.

 - Close all open Chrome windows

 - Here, you will see two bookmark files – Bookmarks and Bookmarks.
 Bak.
-The .bak is the most recent backup your took when you had open your browser the last time.
+The .bak is the most recent backup you took when you opened your browser the last time.

-After look at where does chrome store bookmarks, let’s see where does firefox store bookmarks.
+After looking at where does Chrome stores bookmarks, let’s see where Firefox stores bookmarks.

-- Hold down CTRL + SHIFT+B to open the bookmarks menu or select Show All Bookmarks from the Bookmarks menu.
+- Open Firefox.
+Hold down CTRL + SHIFT+B to open the bookmarks menu or select Show All Bookmarks from the Bookmarks menu.

 See Also: 10 Methods To Fix Google Chrome Won’t Open Error